 Expectful: What are the dos and don’ts for women with PCOS?

 JH: Any woman trying to conceive should focus on:

 While these are important for all women, they are especially critical for women with PCOS because of hormonal imbalances.

 Do eat these fertility-boosting foods for PCOS:

-Don’t eat these foods if you are on the PCOS diet:
+Avoid these foods if you are on the PCOS diet:

 The good news is the PCOS diet contains the critical micronutrients for a developing baby in utero, nutritious breast milk, and mom’s postpartum mental health and physical healing.
 That’s why I like to let my PCOS patients know they are getting a headstart in the nutrition department!

-A: One of the most important things a woman with PCOS can do to help boost fertility is to remove inflammatory, ultra-processed foods and sugary drinks from their diet and focus on healthy fats and protein at every meal.
+JH: One of the most important things a woman with PCOS can do to help boost fertility is to remove inflammatory, ultra-processed foods and sugary drinks from their diet and focus on healthy fats and protein at every meal.
 Just doing these things can make an immediate improvement in PCOS hormonal dysregulation.